The chief of Chinas Xi Jinping arrives in Cambodia to conclude a tour of 3 nations in Southeast Asia - ExBulletin

 Cambodian Prime Minister Hun Manet recently described Beijing as an important and essential friend of Cambodia who helped support economic and social development.

-XI was welcomed at the airport in the capital of Cambodia Phrom Penh by King Norodom Sihamoni.
+XI was officially welcomed at Cambodias Capital Phnom Penh airport by the head of the King of the State Norodom Sihamoni.
 During his visit, XI should also meet Prime Minister Hun Manet and the President of the Senate, Hun Sen, who is Hun Manets' father and predecessor as Prime Minister.

+In a press release at Phnom Penh International Airport after arriving on his presidential plane, a Boeing 747 from the American Air Air, XI said that he was delighted to visit again.

+Cambodia is a priority in diplomacy in the Chinese district.
+China will unnecessarily support Cambodia in the maintenance of strategic autonomy and in the pursuit of a development path adapted to its national conditions, he said according to a transcription of its remarks distributed by the Chinese Embassy.

 Trade will probably be a major subject of XIS discussions in Cambodia, which faces among the highest rates offered by Washington.
-In addition to the universal price of 10% of Trump, the country faces the threat of a 49% tax on exports to the United States once its 90-day break is expired.
+In addition to Universal Trumps 10% Price, the country faces the threat of a 49% tax on exports to the United States once its 90-day break will expire.

 In addition to discussions on the strengthening of bilateral links and regional and international issues, several agreements should be signed on cooperation in various sectors.